Outhouse Americana The Bull Hill Workshop Olde Tyme Outhouse Builder, Restorer & Entertaining Speaker to the Publick

 So for them folk who base their premise on the fact that few could read back then, I suggest they get their fact straight.
 For those who state this convention started in Europe, well I been there and I've only seen heart shaped cut-outs or plain old simple auger holes.
 Also folk lorists tell us, God fearing settlers and colonials never really cared enough about mythology to make it part of their daily lives.

-Another popular reason has to do with light and ventilation.
+Another popular misconception has to do with light and ventilation.
 Most older restorations I've done had a sliding window high on a side wall.
 Other's had diamond shaped cut outs high on each side wall.
 High enough so's that the eaves could help keep the rain and prying eyes out.
 Never seen a crescent cut out there probably because that shape wouldn't do much good.
 The diamond was easy enough to make by boring 4 holes and using a key hole saw to "connect" em.
 I got some good examples of that in my workshop.
 I have yet to see any cut-out than can be reasonably used for light and ventilation on a colonial jakes door.
 Besides, the colonials were smart enough not to put vent or light holes in doors due to privacy issues that would not please the lady folk.

 Now let's get real.
 Old time rustic folk, rarely spent much time or resources on a purely functional structure which would probably be replaced after a relatively short period of use and rebuilt over a fresh hole.
 Most found it easier to bang together a new shed rather than try to move it.
 Simple common sense items were used to construct it.
 Old leather from harnesses made right sensible hinges.
 A rotating peg nailed on the side of the door kept it shut when not in use and when in use inside.
 Because hardware was hard to come by or too expensive, a cutout shaped (like a crescent) so a person could grab the door and open it, was used as a "door knob."